Andy Carroll, Author at Exponent Philanthropy

 Andy Carroll Recent Posts

-What Grantees Want: Publicizing Your Partners and Their Work
+What Grantees Want: Championing Your Partners and Their Work

 A Call for Catalytic Leadership in Philanthropy

-Philanthropy is ever changing.
-Pressing issues and seismic political, economic, and technological shifts move us to regularly revisit how we work.
-Urgency, passion, curiosity, and the desire to engage are driving some lean funders (those with few or no staff) to center their giving around authentic relationships with grantees and members of their community.
-This...
+Philanthropy is ever-changing.
+Pressing issues and seismic political, economic, and technological shifts move us to revisit how we work regularly.
+Urgency, passion, curiosity, and the desire to engage drive some lean funders (those with few or no staff) to center their giving around authentic relationships with grantees and community members.
+This type of Catalytic Leadership...
 Read More